jranson/mysql-to-csv/README.md

 # MySQL to CSV / Output Converter

+This React.js App converts the results of a MySQL SELECT query into a CSV or TSV document.

-Paste in an output table in the top box, and it will automatically render as a CSV in the bottom box.
+Paste the query output into the top box, and it will automatically render as a CSV in the bottom box.
+Then do whatever you need to with the transformed result.

 <img src="./docs/images/example.png" width="800" />

+## Online access

+This project is not currently running on the internet.
+You will need to clone and run this project locally to access it in a web browser, following the instructions below.
+Don't worry, it's fast and easy.

 ## Developer Environment